turbot/steampipe-plugin-snowflake/docs/tables/snowflake_login_history.md

 This Account Usage view can be used to query login attempts by Snowflake users within the last 365 days (1 year).

+**Notes:**

-**Note:** This table requires a `Snowflake warehouse` to query.
+- This table requires a `Snowflake warehouse` to query.
 You can set it by `warehouse` config argument in Steampipe connection config.
+- Latency for the view may be up to 120 minutes (2 hours).

 ## Examples